dyfet/minicrypt/README.md

 for BSD ports.
 They may also be used to build and install the software directly on a target platform.

+## Licensing

+Minicrypt Copyright (C) 2025 David Sugar <tychosoft@gmail.comSug>,

+This package has recently been re-licensed as Apache 2.0.
+It had been licensed as GPL 3.0 prior to release 0.4.
+The net effect for all existing use cases is the same, It can be combined with any GPL 3.0 (or later) licensed code effectively as GPL 3.0 in a combined work, and it's use with any GPL 2.0 or later work effectively makes the combined work GPL 3.0, just like before.

 ## Participation

 This project is offered as free (as in freedom) software for public use and has